This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Rotate crops

 I am not a firm believer in crop rotation for several reasons.
 The biggest is that it was a process designed during WW2 and was a way to help combat disease allowing the ground to rest.
-However, we have evolved in gardening over the years and understand more about how pests and diseases work.
+However, we have evolved in gardening and understand more about how pests and conditions work.

 Understanding the nutrition of the soil life, with mulching and composting and not using chemicals on our ground, harms the soil life.
 The soil fertility is much improved, and so is the soil life.
 Looking after that soil life helps our plant’s immune systems to fend off pests and diseases.